paf31/stack-safety-for-free/README.md

 # stack-safety-for-free

-A work-in-progress technical note on PureScript's approach to stack-safety.
-Not for general distribution.
+A note on PureScript's approach to stack-safety.

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).